Telecom Terminology and Acronyms

 Unshielded Twisted-Pair (UTP) – A cable with multiple pairs of twisted insulated copper conductors bound in a single sheath.

 Video Teleconference – A meeting involving at least one uplink and a number of downlinks at different locations.
 Electronic voice and video communication between two or more locations.
-It can be fully interactive voice and video or two-way voice and one- way video.
+It can be a fully interactive voice and video or two-way voice and one- way video.
 It includes full-motion, compressed, and freeze-frame video.

 VM Message Archiving – Ability to save a voice mail message past the normal retention period.